“Mom… I’m going to quit my job and travel the world.” (How to Convince Parents)

-*You can always give them the added guarantee that you do have the common sense of never meeting a new person by yourself in a secluded place, since you will make sure to join group events or meet them in a crowded area.
+*You can always give them the added guarantee that you do have the common sense of never meeting a new person by yourself in a secluded place since you will make sure to join group events or meet them in a crowded area.

-(Of course, if you’re going on a longer or indefinite trip, let them know that you can always come back home to see them!)
+Of course, if you’re going on a longer or indefinite trip, let them know that you can always come back home to see them!

 Studies have said so, and my HR friends have even supported the fact that a resume stands out from the rest if they can see how a certain person is well-traveled; more so if that person has made it possible to travel on their own.
 Besides, if you involve yourself in various stints like teaching English abroad or learning a new language (as well as other types of skills) explain to your parents that this could help you gear up for your future even more.

 Therefore, you should plan beforehand to achieve a remote profession that could sustain your lifestyle for years to come.
-For my case, I spelled it out with my mom how I snagged an online job after I quit my corporate job and how I plan to find a way to launch my own business in order to secure my future even more — which did happen along the way as I was traveling!
+For my case, I spelled out to my mom how I snagged an online job after I quit my corporate job and how I plan to find a way to launch my own business in order to secure my future even more — which did happen along the way as I was traveling!

-(Other professions that you can try to explore as dependent on your skill set are: travel blogging, teaching English abroad, etc. For more ideas:)
+Other professions that you can try to explore as dependent on your skill set are: travel blogging, teaching English abroad, etc. For more ideas:

-» After the Discussion:
+» After the Discussion

 It would be great if your parents would approve right away, yes?
-But there’s definitely a high chance that they would need some time to think things over; or if worse comes to worst, they would say no…
+But there’s definitely a chance that they would need some time to think things over; or if worse comes to worst, they would say no…

-Important: make them know and feel that you are NOT ignoring their opinions and concerns.
+Important on how to convince parents: make them know and feel that you are NOT ignoring their opinions and concerns.

 Once you acquire their sentiments, ask for their involvement — so that all of you can make the plans together to reinforce the overall consistency and safety of your future travels.
 On top of everything, this would surely give them more confidence, not only in you but in your plans overall.